ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general.rst

 A module is a reusable, standalone script that Ansible runs on your behalf, either locally or remotely.
 Modules interact with your local machine, an API, or a remote system to perform specific tasks like changing a database password or spinning up a cloud instance.
 Each module can be used by the Ansible API, or by the :command:`ansible` or :command:`ansible-playbook` programs.
 A module provides a defined interface, accepts arguments, and returns information to Ansible by printing a JSON string to stdout before exiting.

-Ansible ships thousands of default modules, and you can easily write your own custom module.
-If you're writing a module for local use, you can choose any programming language and follow your own rules.
-Use this topic to know how to create an Ansible module in Python.
+If you need functionality that is not available in any of the thousands of Ansible modules found in collections, you can easily write your own custom module.
+When you write a module for local use, you can choose any programming language and follow your own rules.
+Use this topic to learn how to create an Ansible module in Python.
 After you create a module, you must add it locally to the appropriate directory so that Ansible can find and execute it.
 For details about adding a module locally, see :ref:`developing_locally`.

 .. contents:: Topics
    :local: